Ekansh12/yelpcamp/README.md

 * Added map feature to view location of a campground.

-* Sort campgrounds on basis of price and date.
+* Sort campgrounds on basis of price, date and reviews.

 ## Install